Zetaphor/lenscript/README.md

 # Lenscript

-This is an experimental project implementing a version of the scripting language from Anyland in Javascript.
+Lenscript is a scripting language inspired by the natural language state-machine based scripting system from Anyland.

 http://anyland.com/scripting/

-The long-term goal of this project is to enable the use of this language on Overte, and possibly other platforms.

 ## Why is it called Lenscript?